Gvb3a/console_apps/README.md

-# console_apps
+# Console applications
-Projects with console interface
+This repository contains useful applications with a console interface.